samparkewolfe/Sound_Control/README.txt

 Generate Instrument size should be 750x100.

-//ToDos
+//ToDos for SEN/D Conference

+Sample Player: Make the samples loops start from the beginning.

+Build OFF setting into granulator.

+Change there being two variables of the same name PLAY.

-Get Jan a controller/ something workable by the end of the week
+Get Jan a controller/ something workable by the end of the week.

-Build in colour tracking/ object tracking into the camera sensor
+Build in colour tracking/ object tracking into the camera sensor.
-	TUIO marker
+	maybe TUIO marker.

 Improve leap input into using whole hand/more durable reading from hand.
 	And visualise it well.